-Rogov: Oh, that's you, Harry.
+Andrew: Oh, that's you, Harry.
 I'm hurrying to the theatre.
-I don't know exactly how long it will take me.
+I don't know exactly how long it will take me to get there.
 I want to be on the safe side.

 Harry: Well, I can give you a lift, if you don't mind.
 It'll be just on my way.
 Take the front seat.
 Close the door.